pikaflufftuft/pikaft-e621-posts-downloader/README.md

 * lore (`trans_(lore)`, `male_(lore)`, ...)
 * rating (`explicit`, `questionable`, `safe`) (rating tags are techincally not e621 tags)

+### Notes
+* When downloading, if the file already exists, it is skipped, unless, the file exists but was modified, it will download and the modified file will be renamed.
+Hence, I recommend not setting `delete_original` to `true` if you plan redownloading using the same destination folder.
+* When resizing, when `resized_img_folder` uses a different folder from the source folder, if the file in the destination folder already exists, it is skipped.
+It does not check if the already existing file has the specified `min_short_side`.

 ## License

 MIT